When a Parent Refuses to Pay Child Support

 What Are the Penalties for Failing To Pay Child Support?

-Parents who fail to pay child support can be held in contempt of court, which is a crime.
-The penalties for a parent who’s ignoring child support payments will depend on the specific details of each case, like the amount of child support that’s overdue and how long it’s been since they made a payment.
+The court can find parents who fail to pay child support in contempt.
+The penalties for ignoring child support payments will depend on the specific details of each case.
+Factors include the amount of overdue child support and how long it’s been since they made a payment.
 The larger the amount and the later the payments, the stiffer the penalty.
+Penalties can include:

-If these attempts to collect child support payments aren’t successful, there may be other penalties, such as putting the parent in jail.
-The longer child support goes unpaid, the longer the potential jail sentence.
+If these attempts to collect child support payments aren’t successful, there may be other penalties.
+In some cases, the court will put the parent in jail.
+The longer child support goes unpaid, the longer the potential jail time.
 For example, child support that’s two years or more overdue may take the contempt of court charge from a misdemeanor to a felony.

 How Can a Child Support Lawyer Help?